Milwaukee, Denver wrap up No. 1 seeds in NBA playoffs

 The Bucks are a No. 1 seed for the first time since 2020.
 Denver has never previously been a No. 1 seed.

 Boston (55-25) will be the No. 2 seed in the East, clinching that Wednesday by topping Toronto.
-That locks Philadelphia (52-27) into the No. 3 seed and a likely first-round matchup with Brooklyn.
-The Nets (44-36) defeated Detroit and now need only one more win or one Miami loss to clinch the No. 6 seed.
+That locked Philadelphia (52-27) into the No. 3 seed and a likely first-round matchup with Brooklyn.
+The Nets (44-36) beat Detroit and now need only one more win or one Miami loss to wrap up the No. 6 seed.

 Another first-round Eastern Conference matchup was set earlier this week; No. 4 Cleveland will meet No. 5 New York.
 They’ll meet on either April 15 or 16 for Game 1, with the NBA playoffs opening that weekend.